 Reading novels are great, but let’s face it: they can be the hardest to understand and are best for advanced English learners.

 There are both short stories and novels in English, where a basic level of language is used especially for beginners.
-Detective and true crime are good for maintaining your interest.
+Detective and true crime stories are good for maintaining your interest.
 The suspense and mystery tend to make you want to keep reading.
 Here are a few authors who write crime books specifically for beginners:

-Otherwise known as self-help or self-development books.
-Another option is to look at self-help or self-development books that focus on a specific topic.
-In general, these books will use a smaller range of words than a novel.
+These are typically known as self-help books or self-development books, these books tend to use a smaller range of words than other novels.
 They tend to have short sentences compared to classic English literature, and give instructions that are concrete and easy to understand.
-And if you pick a topic that really speaks to you, you’ll naturally have an easier time understanding.
+You can also look for self-help books that focus on specific topics to be improved if you want to target a certain subject.
+And if you pick a topic that really speaks to you, you’ll naturally have an easier time understanding and be more inclined to finish the book.
 You’re basically killing two birds with one stone by learning English and a new subject.
-The disadvantage is that if you don’t like it, you probably won’t want to finish reading it.

 • Motivation